shaloo/docs.arcana/includes/text-snippets/latest-ca-rn.md

 ### `bridge`

-Use `bridge` to issue a chain abstracted blockchain transaction and bridge the [[concept-unified-balance|unified balance]] funds to a desired destination chain.
+Use `bridge` to issue a chain abstracted blockchain transaction.
+Get the handler to simulate the bridge execution for intent details.

 === "New"